peaBerberian/wasp-hls/README.md

     The AdaptiveQualitySelector is defined in the `src/rs-core/adaptive/` directory.

-  - **ContentTracker**: Parses and stores the metadata of the current content as well as keep tracks of the current variant and media playlists selected.
+  - **PlaylistStore**: Parses and stores the metadata of the current content as well as keep tracks of the current variant and media playlists selected.

-    The ContentTracker is defined in the `src/rs-core/content_tracker/` directory.
+    The PlaylistStore is defined in the `src/rs-core/playlist_store/` directory.

   - **MediaElementReference**: Interface to interact with the media element in